10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 If you want to play harder games let him/her run off between turns as long as he is in earshot and can easily be called back to take his/her turn.

-Games Tips for Parents of Kids who have Dyslexia.
+Games Tips for Parents of Kids who Have Dyslexia.

 If your child struggles with reading or is too young to read, explain the rules of a new game the first few times you play.